lyricat/loli/readme.md

 * When inspecting the request, use `ask` defined in `ReaderT` monad to get the `Hack.Environment`, then use helper method defined in `Hack.Contrib.Request` to query it.
 * `Response` is in `StateT`, `html` and `text` are simply helper methods that update the state, i.e. setting the response body, content-type, etc.
 * You do need to understand monad transformers to reach the full power of `loli`.
-* I'm having various problem with `GHC 6.12.3` on a mac, so for mac users, use `GHC 6.12.1`.
+* For mac users, use `GHC 6.12.1` if you have trouble running the server.

 ## Reference